 A successful completion of the Deltaprüfung only allows an application to Bachelor’s programmes.
 This Deltaprüfung thus makes it possible to fill the delta between the final school exam and the needed requirement for the desired study programme.

-The Deltraprüfung takes about 3 hours and consists of a total of five different groups of exercises:
+The Deltraprüfung takes about 3 hours and consists of a total of five different modules: